For information concerning continuing education units, please view our **[policies](https://ncjtc.fvtc.edu/policies#continuingeducation)** page.

 You must add an organization to your profile before you can access this content.

-Attend this unique conference to: * Gain the latest knowledge and skills you *need* to serve victims of crime. * Learn about innovative victim assistance programs and gain resources for enhancing the services you provide using a multidisciplinary approach. * Choose from a wide variety of workshops conducted by knowledgeable experts addressing some of today’s most critical topics and issues facing victims of crime and service providers.
+*Attend this impactful conference to:* * Gain the latest knowledge and skills you *need* to serve victims of crime. * Learn about innovative victim assistance programs and gain resources for enhancing the services you provide using a multidisciplinary approach. * Choose from a wide variety of workshops conducted by knowledgeable experts addressing some of today’s most critical topics and issues facing victims of crime and service providers.

 * Community Member * Community Corrections Officer * Court System Personnel * Educator * Emergency Management * Law Enforcement * Law Enforcement Support * Prosecutors * Social Workers * Tribes/Tribal Partners * Victim Service Providers